ksmirnov/ksmirnov.github.io/_posts/2017-09-18-macos-development.md

 # Getting an output of a file copied to clipboard
 cat ~/.ssh/id_rsa.pub | pbcopy

+# Finding a file by regex pattern
+find . -regex '.*md'

+# Find a file containing a pattern
+grep -e '.*png' *

+# Find a file by name and content
+find . -regex '.*md' -exec grep -l -e 'Tensorflow' {} \;

 {% endhighlight %}

 ## Commands: Java